‘A happy soul’: Family remembers 24-year-old reporter killed in Orlando shooting

 ORLANDO, Fla.
 (WFLA) — Instead of preparing to celebrate his 25th birthday next month, the family of a slain Orlando journalist is raising money to cover funeral costs.

-In a GoFundMe fundraiser organized by Dylan’s sister, Rachel Lyons, she described her younger brother as, “our baby.”
+In a GoFundMe fundraiser organized by Dylan Lyons’ sister, Rachel Lyons, she described her younger brother as “our baby.”

 “He was a happy soul and wonderful person in life,” Rachel Lyons wrote.
 “He was taken too early from us.”